 What will be the IIT JEE 2021 Examination Pattern?

-Any new changes for IIT-JEE 2021 (like inclusion of any new type of questions), if made, will be updated here.
+Any new changes in JEE 2021 (reduced syllabus or inclusion of any new type of questions), if made, will be updated here.
 You can bookmark or save this page for future reference.

 How to Start Preparing for IIT JEE 2021?

 Here are the tips to start preparing for IIT JEE 2021.

 - Print the syllabus of JEE 2021 and keep it with you till the exam.

 - Choose the books and material required for JEE 2021 preparation.